 Following his time at Miami, Vogelhuber played seven professional seasons in the American Hockey League for the Springfield Falcons, Lake Erie Monsters and San Antonio Rampage scoring 24 goals and 89 points in 301 career professional games.
 In 2015-16, Trent helped the Monsters capture their first Calder Cup in franchise history.

-Since retiring in 2018, he has spent the past four seasons developing the Blue Jackets' top prospects as an assistant coach with the Cleveland Monsters.
+Since retiring in 2018, he spent four seasons developing the Blue Jackets' top prospects as an assistant coach with the Cleveland Monsters.
 On June 8, 2022, Vogelhuber was named the 7th head coach in Monsters history.